 Cash Wise Visa Points Earning & Redeeming Potential

-The Cash Wise Visa features an introductory 1.8% cash back on mobile wallet purchases for the first 12 months.
-The intro deal includes purchases made with major mobile wallets lik Apple Pay, so you’ll receive 1.8x Go Far Rewards points for every dollar when you pay using the mobile wallet on your cell phone or smartwatch.
+The Cash Wise Visa features an introductory 1.8% cash back on qualified mobile wallet purchases for the first 12 months.
+The intro deal includes purchases made with major mobile wallets like Apple Pay, Google Pay, and Samsung Pay, so you’ll receive 1.8x Go Far Rewards points for every dollar when you pay using the mobile wallet on your cell phone or smartwatch.
+You can find more details about the included digital wallets here.
 All other purchases earn 1.5% cash back across the board, with no cap on the number of points you can earn.

 As a standalone card, you can redeem cash back earned on the Cash Wise Visa in increments of $25 online or via phone, or in increments of $20 when you use a debit card at a Wells Fargo ATM.
 If you transfer the Go Far Rewards points earned with the Cash Wise Visa to an account that holds the Wells Fargo Visa Signature, those points can be redeemed for 1.5¢ per point towards airfare.